IsaacGluck/smartwatch-scavenger-hunt/docs/DESIGN.md

 * If the GA joins after some krags are revealed, it should be reflected.

-**Field Agent**
+## Field Agent

-- UI
+### UI
 - Dropdown to choose a name
 - Join Game?
 Yes/No (GS port hard coded)
 - In game screen
 - Name
 - Team
 - Time since game started
 - Latitude
 - Longitude
 - KRAGS Left
 - Decoded as of now
 - Hints you’ve received (NEW SCREEN)
 - Clues you’ve received (NEW SCREEN)
 - Input box to enter 4-digit hex KRAG code (NEW SCREEN)
 - When you receive a hint/clue: buzzes and shows hint/clue for 10 seconds
 - Game over screen

-- Inputs & Outputs
+### Inputs & Outputs

-- Inputs
+#### Inputs
 - Choose a name from a presented list
 - Join the game with the selected name
 - Get hints from the GA (through the GS) and display them
 - Enter a KRAG code when they find one by entering its 4-digit hex code
 - Receive a game status update from the GS (upon request)
 - Receive messages from the GS
+-

-- Outputs
+#### Outputs
 - Send the Game Server the player’s current location four times per minute
 - The first location-update message is how it introduces itself to the GS
 - Inform the Game Server when this player claims a krag (by providing a 4-digit hex code)
 - Write to the logs with all activities

-- Functional Decomposition Into Modules
+### Functional Decomposition Into Modules

+- Main
-- Main: setup, attempt to connect to server, choose name screen, join game screen, and game over screen
+    - setup, attempt to connect to server, choose name screen, join game screen, and game over screen
+- Base Screen

-- Base Screen: main screen user will interact with, as well as the 5 other minor screens (hints, clues, KRAG input)
+    - main screen user will interact with, as well as the 5 other minor screens (hints, clues, KRAG input)
+- Message Handler

-- Message Handler: deals with messages it receives from GS, sends messages to GS
+    - deals with messages it receives from GS, sends messages to GS
 - Pebble Subscriptions: Timer

-- Dataflow Through Modules
+### Dataflow Through Modules
 1. The pebble displays the UI, has the user choose a name and join the game
 2. The game tries to send the FA_LOCATION to the server to join (if it can’t contact the server the game is not joined)
 3. The user now sees the Base Screen where they can see information about themselves, see clues and hints they’ve received, and enter a KRAG code
     1. Receive and display hints and clues
     2. Enter KRAG codes and show whether it was accepted or if it failed
 4. Upon receiving a GAME_OVER, clean up and exit

-- Major Data Structures
+### Major Data Structures

-- Struct FA
+#### Struct FA
 - hex PebbleID
 - char *name
 - char *team
 - signed double latitude
 - signed double longitude
 - int num_claimed
 - int num_left
 - char *known_chars (from entering KRAG codes)
 - Bag *clues_received
 - Bag *hints_received

-- Pseudo Code for Logic/Algorithmic Flow
+### Pseudo Code for Logic/Algorithmic Flow

-- Subscribe to Pebble funcs, setup the windows
+- Subscribe to Pebble funcs
+- Setup the windows
 - Start a timer
 - Setup the bluetooth inbox and outboxes
+- App Event Loop
     - Choose a name from 2-4 options
     - Team name hard coded (view6)
     - Join the game by sending a (FA_LOCATION) indirectly to the GS over the proxy with the GS info (server and port name)
     - Start displaying game data
     - While it hasn’t received a GAME_OVER
         - If it’s a quarter of a minute
             - send an FA_LOCATION to the GS
             - send an FA_LOG to the GS
         - If the GS is sending a GA_HINT
             - alert the user of the notification (maybe a vibration)
             - display the hint
             - send an FA_LOG to the GS
         - If the GS is sending a GS_CLUE
             - alert the user of the notification (maybe a vibration)
             - display the clue
             - send an FA_LOG to the GS
         - If the GS is sending a GS_SECRET
             - alert the user of the notification (maybe a vibration)
             - display the secret with some characters revealed
             - send an FA_LOG to the GS
         - If the GS is sending a GAME_OVER
             - alert the user of the notification (maybe a vibration)
             - display the game status at the end and that the game is ending
             - send an FA_LOG to the GS
             - exit the loop and end the game

-If the GS is sending a GS_RESPONSE
+       - If the GS is sending a GS_RESPONSE
             - If the GS is sending an SH_CLAIMED
                 - alert the user of the notification (maybe a vibration)
                 - display a success message
                 - send an FA_LOG to the GS
             - If the GS is sending an SH_CLAIMED_ALREADY
                 - alert the user of the notification (maybe a vibration)
                 - display a failed message
                 - send an FA_LOG to the GS
             - If the GS is sending any type of SH_ERROR
                 - Call a function errorHandle() to deal with errors
             - If the user enters a KRAG code
                 - send a FA_CLAIM to the GS
                 - send an FA_LOG to the GS

 - Test Plan
 	- Test on the emulator and the pebble
 	- Test when bluetooth connection cannot be established
 	- Test with various user entered KRAG codes
 	- Test with various GS messages, including ill formatted and non-existant ones
 	- Test individual methods separately with bad input
 	- Check messages sent
 	- Check the logs to make sure logging is done correctly
 	- Test the UI going through all combinations of buttons and selections